-Founded in 2004 “to help people find great local businesses like dentists, hair stylists and mechanics,” today Yelp hosts 171 million reviews on everything from locksmiths to landscapers, pizza to plumbers.
-They claim to have 100 million users per month!
+Founded in 2004 “to help people find great local businesses like dentists, hair stylists, and mechanics,” today Yelp hosts 171 million reviews on everything from locksmiths to landscapers, pizza to plumbers.
+It claims to have 100 million users per month!

 But how can you methodically please raters who have no professional qualifications??
 What do you aim for??
 There’s good news and bad news.